tabreturn/tabreturn.github.io/_posts/2020-07-14-a_quick_intro_to_blender_creative_coding--part_2_of_3.md

 I've reviewed some Blender features to help you develop scripts.
 You'll use these different techniques while you work through the lessons.

-In the next section, you’ll move onto some Blender scripting basics, manipulating 3D objects using code you write in the Text Editor.
+In the next section, you'll move onto some Blender scripting basics, manipulating 3D objects using code you write in the Text Editor.

 <p style="text-align:right" markdown="1">
 <em>next section coming soon</em><br />